-This week, inspired by the new Birth Time film which has been playing in various locations around the coast in recent weeks, we’re diving into a new five-part series on the topic of birth.
+This week, inspired by the new Birth Time film which has been playing in various locations around the coast in recent weeks, we’re diving into a new six-part series on the topic of birth.

 We’re kicking off with this piece on the preconception period, then over the next weeks will touch on pregnancy, birth, the postpartum period and finally, a comprehensive guide to relevant services for parents on the Central Coast.

 The preconception period is generally defined as the months prior to conception – up to six months.
 However, for those who have existing micronutrient deficiencies or poor lifestyle habits (which is most of us), this period should extend beyond six months – ideally one to two years.

 From my experience working in the field of nutrition, there is nowhere near enough emphasis placed on the importance of proper nourishment (for both parents) in the preconception period.
 This crucial window shapes the lifelong health of the baby to the same degree as the diet consumed during pregnancy – if not moreso.
 It also greatly impacts fertility.

 Harvard researchers found that by changing the diet of women with irregular or absent ovulation, they were able to reduce their risk of infertility by eighty percent.
 Granted it’s not the only factor to consider in that regard, but it’s a big one!

 Why is the preconception period so important?

 I love this beautiful quote from one of my favourite voices on the subject of nutrition, Dr Chris Masterjohn: “we must take the same care in preparing the human womb for the seed of life to be planted therein that we take to prepare the womb of the earth for the seeds of the plant life from which we and our animals will take nourishment.
 A generous intake of all nutrients will supply the soil of the womb with everything the life developing within it needs for robust and vigorous growth and a long, healthy life to come.”